 Terminating Parental Rights?
-Have an Attorney Help
+How We Can Help

 You want what is best for your child.
 You may have agreed to share custody with your former spouse; but, you are still obligated to protect your son or daughter from all danger—even from that which comes from the other parent.